 Growth will break through walls, if you let it.

 Growth is wild.
 Growth is scary.
+Growth is messy.

 It’s the growth’s seemingly uncontrollable nature and perceived permanent damage that stops most of us embracing real personal growth.
 So they retreat back to personal development.